-So, you have leftover embryos after IVF and you’re now feeling the emotional burden of having to decide what to do.
+So, you have leftover embryos after IVF and you’re now feeling the stress of having to decide what to do.
 You’re not alone.
-According to a 2005 study, 71% of couples had not decided what they were going to do with their unused frozen embryos after storing them for an average of 4.2 years.
+According to studies, 71% of couples had not decided what they were going to do with their unused frozen embryos after storing them for an average of 4.2 years.

 Infertile couples and individuals need embryos.
 Research shows that of the estimated 600,000 cryopreserved embryos in the U.S., less than 15% are donated to be used by others.
 However, in recent years, donating embryos to be used by others has become a more accessible option.
-Donor Nexus, among other embryo donation agencies, has pioneered an advanced program that provides a solution for both donors and recipients.
-As the embryo donor, you are provided with a dignifying and meaningful option to bring closure to your IVF journey while simultaneously helping another family overcome infertility.
-There are many hopeful intended parents searching for the perfect donor embryo, eager to give the embryo a chance at life.
+At Donor Nexus, we offer an innovative embryo donation program that provides a solution for both donors and recipients.
+As the embryo donor, you are provided with a dignifying and meaningful option to bring closure to your IVF journey while simultaneously helping others pursue their dreams of parenthood.

 No, you cannot sell your frozen embryos.
 It is illegal in the U.S. to pay for an embryo.
 However, donors are typically reimbursed for specific costs relating to the donation.
 Donor Nexus covers all shipping costs to transfer the embryos to our clinic, cryopreservation/storage fees, and any additional legal fees that may be required.

 While Australia and the U.K. have a storage limit of 5-10 years, the United States has no limit on embryo storage.
-This is a good solution for couples who plan on personally using their embryos at a later time.
-However, many couples will decide that they do not want any more children, yet continue to pay the annual storage fee as a way to postpone the decision of what to do with the unused embryos.
+This is a good solution for couples or individuals who plan on personally using their embryos at a later time.

-In an open donation, you can choose to exchange contact information with the donor recipients.
+In an open donation, you can choose to exchange contact information with the donor recipient(s).
 In a closed donation, you choose not to have contact with the recipients.
 Generally, at Donor Nexus, we facilitate closed, anonymous donations.
-However, we prioritize your preferences and will be happy to assist in facilitating an open donation if that’s what you prefer.
+However, we prioritize your preferences as the donor and will be happy to assist in facilitating an open donation if that’s what you prefer.
 Learn more about your options in this blog post: Anonymous vs. Open Embryo Donation (and the "In-Between" Options).

-Unlike embryo adoption, there are no complicated or perilous legal issues surrounding the use of donor embryos.
+Unlike embryo adoption, there are no complicated or perilous legal issues surrounding the use of donor embryos for embryo donation cycles.
 The recipients, known as the birth parents, are the legal parents of the child.

 When you donate embryos to Donor Nexus, we work with you to ensure that all your desires for the future of your embryos are understood.
-When we list the embryos in our database, we will add in your preferences to be seen by the intended parents searching the database.
+When we list the embryos in our database, we will add your preferences to be seen by the prospective recipients as they search our donor embryo database.

 Some common requests that we gladly accommodate are: